-There are Low VOC and high VOC type grout sealers.
+There are Low VOC and high VOC grout sealers.

-There are grout sealers that are also made for sealing stone tiles as well as grout.
+There are grout sealers that are also made for sealing stone tiles as well as for sealing grout.

 There are many different grout sealer formulations used.
 Some grout sealant manufacturers will tell you the formulations and some just state that their sealant formulation is a trade secret.
-Grout sealant manufacturers are generally not required to list the sealant formulation on the MSDS due to the fact that the actuals sealant material is a non toxic compound.
-Fluoropolymer based sealers have been very popular in the past but recently new trade secret sealant formulas are coming to the market.
-Our testing will determine if these new sealant technologies work better then the older fluoropolymer based grout sealers.
+Grout sealant manufacturers are generally not required to list the sealant formulation on the MSDS due to the fact that the actual sealant material is a non toxic compound.

 It takes a higher quality type of sealer to seal stone tiles then it does to seal grout.
 Many stone tiles are extremely dense and it takes a small sealant molecule to penetrate deep into the stone tiles to seal them.
-A sealer that is made for stone and grout will typically work as good or better than a sealer that is made for just sealing grout.
-Again our testing will determine what types of tile, grout and stone sealers work best for sealing and protecting grout.
+A sealer that that is made specifically for sealing stone will not automatically work better than a sealer that is made for just sealing grout.
+Grout sealers have larger sealant particles that make them better suited for sealing grout.

 Properly sealing grout requires carefully following the manufactures instructions.
 Improperly sealing grout can ruin a perfectly good tile installation.
 You can read more information about how to properly seal grout here.
 You may want to consider hiring a professional tile cleaning and restoration contractor to seal your grout for you.
 You can read more about how to hire a tile cleaning and restoration contractor HERE.